-Each month, kids, teens, and adults who stutter participate in over 200 Adult and Family Chapters of the National Stuttering Association (NSA).
+Each month, kids, teens, and adults who stutter participate in nearly 200 Adult and Family Chapters of the National Stuttering Association (NSA).
 At these self-help support groups, the conversation flows freely without fear or embarrassment, and no one feels alone.

 Angela Medina, Ph.D., CCC-SLP, has led the Miami NSA adult chapter since 2015.
 When Angela first started leading the monthly meetings, she often sat alone wondering why the guy who emailed her multiple times didn’t show.
 And, why the young woman who called her the day before excited about the next night’s meeting didn’t attend.